lean-ish/terminator/README.md

 ## Quick start

-Add the dependency to your Gradle build (replace the version with the one you publish):
+Add the dependency to your Gradle build:

 ```groovy
 dependencies {